junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 _How often:_  Every day

 _Other important information:_  Works best if taken at the same time every day.
-Women who have the health problems listed on page 289 should not use this method.
+Women who have the health problems listed on page [page 289](#page-289)should not use this method.

 ## Birth control pill: Minipill